 How to recognize such people?
 First, start by searching for some blogs that appear to be getting the same publicity as yours does, or slightly more of it.

-Look at things like average number of comments, shares (retweets, likes), PageRank of the blog (you can check this at http://www.prchecker.info/ or by using a FireFox plugin called SearchStatus), Alexa rank of the blog (http://www.alexa.com), number of RSS subscribers (if the blog owner shares this).
+Look at things like average number of comments, shares (retweets, likes), PageRank of the blog (you can check this at https://www.prchecker.info/ or by using a Firefox plugin called SearchStatus), Alexa rank of the blog (https://www.alexa.com), number of RSS subscribers (if the blog owner shares this).
 I know that there are a lot more metrics you can look into, but using just the ones here is more than enough to recognize a peer.

 A-listers or celebrities in your niche can help you in many different ways.
 And you don’t even have to ask for that help.
 In most cases, just the sole act of you doing something for them is helping you already.